isofit/isofit/docs/source/custom/installation.rst

 2. Configure your environment by pointing the SIXS_DIR variable to point to your installation directory.

-3. Download the `pre-trained sRTMnet neural network hdf5 file <https://avng.jpl.nasa.gov/pub/PBrodrick/isofit/sRTMnet_v100.h5>`_, the sRTMnet auxiliary file that is included in a `Zenodo-hosted zip file <https://zenodo.org/record/4096627/files/sRTMnet_v100.zip>`_, and (for the example below) point the environment variable EMULATOR_PATH to the sRTMnet hdf5 file.
-It's important that you store the .aux file obtained from the zip archive in the same directory as the hdf5 file.
-Remaining contents of the zip are not needed.
+3. Download the `pre-trained sRTMnet neural network <https://avng.jpl.nasa.gov/pub/PBrodrick/isofit/sRTMnet_v100.h5>`_, as well as some `auxiliary data <https://avng.jpl.nasa.gov/pub/PBrodrick/isofit/sRTMnet_v100_aux.npz>`_.
+This will give you an hdf5 and an aux file.
+It is important that you store both in the same directory.
+Finally, point the environment variable EMULATOR_PATH to the hdf5 file.

 4. Run one of the following examples: